top of page

 Presentations

-Aug 2023 "On noticing and framing of student mathematical thinking", Conference of the European Association for Research on Learning and Instruction.
-Thessaloniki, Greece.
+Aug 2025 "Shifting prospective teachers’ focus: framing student mathematical thinking as strengths", Biennial Conference of the European Association for Research on Learning and Instruction, Graz, Austria.

 Read more